dartlangfr/risk-codelab/docs/step-3.md

 ### Implementation of `RiskGameState`

-`RiskGameState` also provides few logical functions needed for the game engine and it is also capable of updating it self for an incoming `EngineEvent`.
+`RiskGameState` also provides few logical functions needed for the game engine and it is also capable of updating itself for an incoming `EngineEvent`.

 Continue to edit `src/game.dart`.